 Since the oaks in many parts of the Erwin WMA had reached their maturity, the DEC decided to cut vast sections of the forest in order to foster new growth of this important mast-producing tree.
 Oaks are shade-intolerant, so once they begin to decline, more shade-tolerant species such as maples, take over and shade-out oak regrowth.

 The successional growth is well underway in portions of the forest and provides an interesting perspective on forest ecology.
 Differences in management techniques are not the only differences between state forests and WMAs that outdoor enthusiasts should be aware of.
 For example, camping is not permitted in WMAs so thru-hikers should plan accordingly.

 The CHT is only a small portion of the trails available within Erwin Wildlife Management Area.
-Most of the trails that crisscross the unit are one-way, but can be combined with the rustic access roads to form loops of varying length.
+Most of the trails that crisscross the unit are one-way but can be combined with the rustic access roads to form loops of varying lengths.